 1. Set Clear Expectations From The Start

 During kickoff meetings I also ask and make sure that there is no confusion.
 Simply closing your meeting/huddle by asking “Does everyone know what they’re doing and when it’s due?” never hurts!
-Hopefully you’ve also built a relationship with your team wherein they know they can always speak up or ask you if something is not clear.
+Hopefully you’ve also built a relationship with your wherein they know they can always speak up or ask you if something is not clear.

 2. Be A Team Player